Carlyle House: First story

 The main chamber was located in the right side of the house, beside the main door.
 It belonged at the time to John Carlyle and his wife Sarah Fairfax.
 The two windows in the bedroom faced the front of the street.
 It has a portrait of his mother, Rachel Murray Carlyle (painted when she was in her twenties), which was located in front of their bed and above the fireplace.
 A replica of Sarah Carlyle's wedding dress is exhibited in the room, a close-bodied gown with a petticoat (it used a mechanism to fold it when passing through narrow doors).
 The wooden floor in front of the fireplace of the bedroom has visible burn marks resulting from the explosions of the air trapped in the charcoal and wood resins: at the time the fire screen had not yet been invented.
 It is possible that the two lockers in the bedroom were used to lock up their cloth and or their dishes.

 In front of the main chamber are John Carlyle's studio and the servant stairs that communicate with the ground and second floors.

 John Carlyle's studio is located in front of his room.
 It contains his desk, a divan and a copy of the John Carlyle portrait that was sent to his brother.
-On the portrait his hand is painted inside his waistcoat, this represents a painting technique that started in 1750 called hand-in-waistcoat.
-The style was used to indicate leadership in a calm and firm manner, and at the same time it was easier to paint.
-The room was also was used as dinner table for the family in order to spare the main dining room.
-The floor was made with silk and it had rhomboid patterns.
+In the portrait his hand is painted inside his waistcoat, this represents a painting technique that started in 1750 called hand-in-waistcoat.
+The style was used to indicate leadership in a calm and firm manner, and at the same time, it was easier to paint.
+The room was also used as a dinner table for the family to spare the main dining room.
+The floor was made of silk and it had rhomboid patterns.
 At the time, ships arriving to the dock could be seen through the studio windows.
 The room also contains a fireplace.